Pence says 'Different times call for different leadership' in video launching 2024 presidential bid

 A CNN poll conducted last month found 45% of Republicans and Republican-leaning independents said they would not support Pence under any circumstance.
 Only 16% said the same about Trump.

-And just 58% of Iowa evangelicals said they had favorable feelings toward Pence — a particularly disappointing number, given his campaign's strategy.

-But Pence, who has already visited Iowa more than a dozen times since leaving office, has also received a warm welcome from voters during his trips.
-During a “Roast and Ride” event over the weekend that drew a long list of 2024 candidates, Pence stood out as the only candidate to actually mount a Harley and participate in the event’s annual motorcycle ride.
-When he arrived at a barbecue at the state fairgrounds, he moved easily from table to table, warmly greeting and chatting with attendees.
+But Pence has been warmly welcomed by voters during his trips.
+During a "Roast and Ride" event over the weekend that drew a long list of 2024 candidates, Pence stood out as the only contender to actually mount a Harley and participate in the event's annual motorcycle ride.

-But there remains lingering skepticism of Pence among many Republican voters who adhere to the baseless but persistent conspiracy theory that the 2020 election was stolen.
-Many who cling to the falsehood believe Pence was complicit in the plot to deny Trump a second term because he refused Trump’s pressure campaign to reject the Electoral College vote when he presided over a joint session of Congress on Jan.
-6, 2021, when a mob of Trump's supporters violently stormed the building.
+But there remains lingering skepticism among many Republican voters who still believe Pence could have stopped Biden from becoming president.
+Trump's lies about mass voting fraud and Pence lacking the "courage" to do the right thing led a mob of his supporters to violently storm the Capitol, with some chanting "Hang Mike Pence!"

-Pence advisers say they recognize the challenge and intend to explain to voters directly that Pence was adhering to his constitutional duty and never had the power to impact the vote in his ceremonial role.
+Pence advisers say they recognize the challenge and intend to explain to voters directly that Pence was adhering to his constitutional duty and never had the power to impact the vote.

 "I think it's something you have to walk straight through," said his longtime adviser Marc Short.